dgc-network/Learning-Digitalcoin-from-the-Command-Line/19_1_Generate_a_Payment_Request.md

 ```
 The human readable part is `ln` + `tb` + `100u`.

-`lntb` says that this is a Lightning Network invoice for Testnet bitcoins.
+`lntb` says that this is a Lightning Network invoice for Testnet digitalcoins.

-`100u` says that it is for 100 bitcoins times the microsatoshi multiplier.
+`100u` says that it is for 100 digitalcoins times the microsatoshi multiplier.
 There are four (optional) funds multipliers:

 * `m` (milli): multiply by 0.001
 * `u` (micro): multiply by 0.000001
 * `n` (nano): multiply by 0.000000001
 * `p` (pico): multiply by 0.000000000001

-100 BTC * .000001 = .0001 BTC, which is the same as 10,000 satoshis.
+100 DGC * .000001 = .0001 DGC, which is the same as 10,000 satoshis.

 ### Read the Data Invoice Part